Rishav78/Crunch/README.md

 # Crunch

-Its a program use to generate all posible combination of given string having length in range provided as input.
+Its a program use to generate all possible combination of given string having length in range provided as input.

 It receive 4 command line argument
 1. The filename itself